 54. Denmark congratulated Kiribati for its efforts to combat domestic violence but noted that violence and discrimination targeted at members of the LGBTI community remained a concern.
-It also commended Kiribati for efforts in reducing maternal mortality.
-It remained however concerned about the prevalence of sexually transmitted infections and teenage pregnancies.
+It also commended Kiribati for its efforts in reducing maternal mortality.
+It remained concerned, however, about the prevalence of sexually transmitted infections and teenage pregnancies.

 55. In the field of freedom of expression and opinion, the delegation reported that Kiribati had experienced border control issues and that the flow and entry of foreigners had become hard to detect.
 Concerns had arisen some three years previously when certain foreigners visiting as tourists had been found to be in breach of their permits and had ended up making a documentary on Kiribati, in which it had been falsely reported that the country was sinking under the rising waters of climate change.
-Those acts of disrespect for the country's sovereignty had prompted the Government to tighten laws for visiting film-makers, leading in the process to the classification of all journalists and reporters as potential film-makers.
-The Government was however reviewing those regulations and would soon be in a position to distinguish clearly between filmmakers and normal media journalists and reporters.
+Those acts of disrespect for the country's sovereignty had prompted the Government to tighten laws for visiting filmmakers, leading in the process to the classification of all journalists and reporters as potential film-makers.
+The Government was reviewing those regulations, however, and would soon be in a position to distinguish clearly between film-makers and normal media journalists and reporters.

-56. With regard to gender-based violence, the delegation was pleased to inform the Human Rights Council that, following the enactment of the Family Peace Act in December 2014, there had been continuous prosecution of domestic violence cases and a fair number of convictions secured.
-Case records of the Social Welfare Division for 2018 and 2019 revealed 22 cases of domestic violence that had been prosecuted and had led to conviction.
-The Kiribati Women and Children Support Centre had recorded two successful prosecutions of child abuse cases and 123 cases of domestic violence and sexual abuse received.
-One new measure consisted of cooperation with the Support Centre for the provision of counselling for domestic violence survivors.
-One continuous programme to combat gender-based violence was the Elimination of Sexual and Gender-based Violence in Kiribati: Policy and Action Plan 2011-2021, which would be improved and extended beyond 2021.
+56. With regard to gender-based violence, the delegation was pleased to inform the Human Rights Council that, following the enactment of the Family Peace Act in December 2014, there had been continuous prosecution of domestic violence cases, with a fair number of convictions secured.
+Case records of the Social Welfare Division for 2018 and 2019 revealed 22 cases of domestic violence that had been prosecuted and had led to convictions.
+The Kiribati Women and Children Support Centre had recorded two successful prosecutions of child abuse cases and had received 123 cases of domestic violence and sexual abuse.
+One new measure consisted of cooperation with the support centre for the provision of counselling for domestic violence survivors.
+One continuous programme was the National Action Plan (2011-2021) to combat sexual and gender-based violence, which would be improved and extended beyond 2021.